Alan R. Shapiro

 In his memoirs The Last Happy Occasion (1997), nominated for a National Book Critics Circle award, and Vigil (1997), Shapiro has written about the death of his sister and the role that poetry has played in his life.
 Shapiro is also the author of a collection of essays on poetry, In Praise of the Impure: Poetry and the Ethical Imagination: Essays, 1980–1991 (1993).

 Alan Shapiro has won the Kingsley Tufts Award, the Los Angeles Book Prize, and a Lila Wallace–Reader’s Digest Writers’ Award.
 During Bill Clinton’s presidency, Shapiro was invited to read his work at the White House.
-He read “On Men Weeping,” a poem about Michael Jordan winning a basketball championship.
-Shapiro has taught at Stanford University and the University of North Carolina, Chapel Hill.
+He read “On Men Weeping,” a poem about Michael Jordan winning one of his six NBA championships.
+Shapiro has taught at Stanford University, Northwestern University, and the University of North Carolina, Chapel Hill.

 After the Digging.
 Chicago: Elpenor Books, 1981.